How to Make Penicillin at Home (Just in Case SHTF)

 Step 5: Fermenting Your Penicillin

 At most prepper websites, they tell you to get a bunch of weird ingredients like potassium monophosphate and sodium nitrate.
-That method works – but I doubt you will find those things laying around when SHTF.
+That method works – but I doubt you will find those things lying around when SHTF.

-Here’s a simpler method of fermenting penicillin.
+Here’s a more straightforward method of fermenting penicillin.

 Supplies